 There’s plenty of types of sharks and rays here too, and 21 different dive and snorkel sites in which to spot them.
 For those who don’t want to get

-their feet wet, join the I-Spy yellow semi-submersible, which dives to 12 metres deep and crawls along the ocean floor.
+their feet wet, join the I-Spy yellow semi-submersible, which provides guests the opportunity to experience the reef from below the surface while staying dry and enjoying expert commentary from one of the islands Naturalist Guides.
 Watch while rays and sharks

 shoot past the glass windows, plump sea cucumbers laze in the sand, and turtles rest at coral cleaning stations.
 Enjoy staghorn coral, yellow trumpet